tylerg42/DSE_TH_Project/README.md

 Note: Make sure you have the right credentials to access the Ionic dashboard.

 Contact the *likhith@ionic.io* for any questions or if you need any help.
+All the best!